-Writing Courses (6-8 Credits)
+Writing Courses 2 Courses (6 Credits)

 Take two of the following writing-intensive courses.
 Course must be designated as writing-intensive in the semester in which it was taken.

-- PSY 0330 EXPERIMENTAL CHILD

-- PSY 0402 EXPERIMENTAL LEARNING
+Some examples include:

-- PSY 1114 LEGAL PSYCHOLOGY
+- PSY 1302 COGNITIVE DEVELOPMENT

-- PSY 1252 INDIVIDUAL COUNSELING AND THERAPY
+- PSY 1425 LEARNING AND BEHAVIOR

 - PSY 1720 PSYCHOLOGICAL STUDY OF TRAUMA

 Three additional Psychology courses.
-PSY 0004 - Psychology Career Planning Seminar is highly recommended for Psychology majors with 30 or more credits.
 Only two of the following courses may be applied toward the Psychology Major: PSY 1910, PSY 1912, PSY 1913, PSY 1920, PSY 1972, PSY 1976.